lunacare/cypress-automation-project/README.md

 ### node <node_modules>/gmail-tester-extended/init.js <path-to-credentials.json> <path-to-token.json> <target-email>

-<node_modules>/gmail-tester-extended/init.js: path to the  node_modules folder, inside the node_modules folder there should be module 'gmail-tester-extended', and inside there should be the init.js file
+"<node_modules>/gmail-tester-extended/init.js": path to the  node_modules folder, inside the node_modules folder there should be module 'gmail-tester-extended', and inside there should be the init.js file

-<path-to-credentials.json>: this is the path of the credential file (credentials-test-automation-1.json or credentials-test-automation-2.json).
+"<path-to-credentials.json>": this is the path of the credential file (credentials-test-automation-1.json or credentials-test-automation-2.json).

-<path-to-token.json>: this file in generated if the command works. the name used is "token-test-automation-1.json"
+"<path-to-token.json>": this file in generated if the command works. the name used is "token-test-automation-1.json"

-<target-email>: this is the email we want to generate token for.
+"<target-email>": this is the email we want to generate token for.

-#### Command should run like than
+#### Command should run like this

-- node_modules/gmail-tester-extended/init.js credentials-test-automation-1.json token-test-automation-2.json test-automation-1@getluna.com
+- "node_modules/gmail-tester-extended/init.js credentials-test-automation-1.json token-test-automation-2.json test-automation-1@getluna.com"

 Check more info about here:
 - https://github.com/kateyurasova/gmail-tester